Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 I have been a keen expedition leader, taking several expeditions to the Amazon rainforest with the British Exploring Society (at the Royal Geographical Society).
 A full-time academic appointment has cramped my expeditioning style, and I now most often participate as a team member rather than leader.
 Most recently I've been trekking in Afghanistan's Wakhan Corridor, and visited the "Japan Alps."

-Modernist Studies Association; British Association for Modernist Studies; North East Modernist Research Initiative; British Mountaineering Council.
+Modernist Studies Association; British Association for Modernist Studies; French Society for Modernist Studies; North East Modernist Research Initiative; British Mountaineering Council.

 In 2014 I was invited to become a Fellow of the Royal Geographical Society.